The brief history of Burji Political Culture and the role Of Womma Haburra and Dayina Dirbbo in its development

 6.8- Shall formally and ceremonially approve elections of leaders of regional states.

-7.1-The defense force shall be established on the base of national military serves rule at country level.
+7.1-The defense force shall be established on the base of national military serves rule at

 7.3-According to the rule of national military serves all male have duty to provide military serves through his age group at least for seven years.